Options controlling HTTP message exchange

 with additional properties specified by one or more name-value pair arguments.

 Name is the property name and

-the corresponding value.
-You can specify several name-value pair arguments in
+corresponding value.
+You can specify several name-value pair arguments in any order as

 Authenticate— Whether Credentials used for authentication